Let's face it, your longest relationship in life won't be with a sister or brother, partner or friend. It will be with yourself.

 Your relationship with yourself is crucial to your happiness.
 It is fundamental to successful relationships with others.
 You need you as your best friend.
 Your relationship with yourself is just one of the reasons I suggest you travel solo.

 As I travel solo, I get to know myself better, to like myself more, to be happier in my own skin and with my own company.
-And as my relationship with me improves, I become more confident.
+As my relationship with me improves, I become more confident.
 I am better able to cope with the small and large challenges of life.
 I am also more comfortable with the fact that I'm not perfect.

 So how does this happen in practice?